remix-run/remix-website/data/posts/shop-case-study.md

 Certainly, here's a conclusion for your blog post:

-## In Conclusion
+## Summing up

-The journey of building Shop Web with Remix has been a testament to the power of choosing the right tools for the right job.
-Shopify's Shop team managed to overcome a multitude of challenges thanks to their expertise and the flexibility of Remix.
+The journey of building Shop Web with Remix has been a testament to Remix's flexibility, DX, and scalability.

-By leveraging the advantages of a monorepo setup, embracing the "Get Sh\*t Done" mindset, and harnessing the rapid development capabilities of Remix, the team successfully transformed a simple marketing page into a fully functional web app, all within a remarkable three-month timeframe.
+By leveraging the advantages of a monorepo setup, building on top of their existing infrastructure, and harnessing the rapid development capabilities of Remix, the team successfully transformed [shop.app][shop.app] from a simple marketing site into a fully functional web application.

-The move to Vite further accelerated the development process, slashing HMR times and boosting productivity.
-This experience underscores the importance of continuous improvement and adaptation in the world of software development.
+The move to Vite further accelerated the development process, drastically improving HMR times and boosting productivity.
+The team was able to do this before Vite was even stabilized due to Remix's continuous delivery with [unstable and future flags][future-proofing-blog].

-As the Shop Web project continues to evolve, one thing remains certain: the combination of a skilled team and powerful tools like Remix and Vite can lead to impressive results, and serve as an inspiring example for developers around the globe.

-In the end, the story of Shop Web is not just about building a web application; it's about how the right blend of people, processes, and technology can come together to create something truly exceptional.
+The Shop team was able to quickly and effectively deliver a complex and helpful web app to millions of users.
+What will you build with Remix?

 [apple-shop-app]: https://apps.apple.com/ca/app/shop-all-your-favorite-brands/id1223471316
 [shop.app]: https://shop.app/